sitamgithub-MSIT/PeekText/README.md

 # PeekText - Convert web articles to plain text

 This repository contains the application that develops a web application that extracts text from web articles.
-The application uses Jina AI's Reader API to extract the content from the web articles.
-The extracted text is then displayed on the web page after applying some cleaning.
+The application uses Crawl4AI to extract the markdown content from the web articles.
+The extracted content is then displayed on the web page after applying some cleaning.
 The service is wrapped in a Flask web application and containerized using Docker.
 Finally, the service is deployed on the Google Cloud Platform (GCP) using the Cloud Run service.

 ## Project Structure